dougbutner/web-4/README.md

 communicable

 There will always be security concerns with biometrics.
-For example, even if a user uses their biometric secret to unlock their device, another
+For example, if a user uses their biometric secret to unlock their mobile device, another app could be secretly recording the camera activity in the background.
+Another person could be secretly recording them.
+Someone could try to play that video back to t

 ___
 <center>~~</center>